alazaroc/blog-web-code/_posts/en/2025-03-26-introduction-to-amazon-bedrock-and-its-foundational-models.md

 - If you need a chatbot: Use Claude by Anthropic.
 - For long-form content generation: AI21 Jurassic is a good choice.
 - If you need summarization: Cohere Command is very efficient.
-- For image generation: Stability AI’s Stable Diffusion is widely used.
+- For image generation: Stability AI's Stable Diffusion is widely used.
 - If efficiency is key: Mistral models are lightweight and fast.
-- If you want something cheap or covered by AWS credits: Use Amazon’s models.
+- If you want something cheap or covered by AWS credits: Use Amazon's models.

 ## 6. Conclusion